SineTor/simonetoller.github.io/index.md

 ## About

-Simone Toller is a Technologist and Marine Environmental Geochemist at the Institute of Marine Science (ISMAR) of the National Research Council of Italy (CNR).
+Simone Toller is a Technologist and Marine Environmental Geochemist at the Institute of Marine Science (ISMAR) of the National Research Council of Italy (CNR) in Bologna, Italy.

 His research focuses on the biogeochemical dynamics of marine, coastal, and freshwater systems, with particular emphasis on sediment quality assessment, water chemistry, environmental monitoring, and long-term observation of aquatic ecosystems.